WHO WE ARE

 AKT has supporters and friends not only in Australia but also in Canada, Denmark, Italy, Spain, UK and the USA.
 Most of our international supporters have spent time in Arusha volunteering at SAO.
 Because of this, their advice and ideas are highly valued.

-We work in partnership with five schools in Arusha as well as with the SAO.
+We work in partnership with eight schools and a number of colleges as well as with the SAO.

 Kathy first went to Tanzania as a volunteer in 2014.
 She was introduced to SAO where she realised the children had both nutritional and educational needs.
 It soon became apparent there was a need to establish an organisation to assist these children.
 After obtaining legal advice, the Trust was registered in 2016.
 Kathy as Public Officer gives her time to the administration, liaison and development of AKT at home in Sydney.
 She has so far travelled to Arusha seven times at her own expense.
 Kathy has a BSc(hons) Biochemistry and an MSc(Med).
 She spent most of her working life as a Senior Scientist with the NSW Biochemical Genetics Service based at the Children’s Hospital, Westmead.
 She also held senior administrative roles in the Health and University sectors..

 Dr Chris Fox

 Chris has supported AKT since 2014 and is a founding Trustee.
 She travelled to Arusha five times with Kathy to visit SAO and local schools.
 Chris has worked as a teacher and then a senior education academic in Australia for over 30 years.
 She has consulted in a number of educational planning and development projects in Southeast Asia and the Pacific, particularly regarding education for girls in remote areas.
 From 2005 to 2012 she was the Secretary-General of the World Council for Comparative Education Societies, allowing her to have a global understanding of education and development.